-Almost 20 years have passed and it got me wondering about the people back then, who might have believed in the idea of a future happiness and if they have arrived at this moment NOW.
-Hoping they do.
+Almost 20 years have passed and it got me wondering about the people back then, who might have believed in the idea of some future happiness and if they have arrived at this moment NOW.
+Hope they do.

 For as long as we wait for happiness, happiness waits on us too… Not advisable!